 Older children?
 Of course.
 They’ll love it.

-Travelling to Pakistan for anybody means a lot of planning and logistics.
-This goes double if not TEN TIMES if you’re travelling to Pakistan with your family.
+Traveling to Pakistan for anybody means a lot of planning and logistics.
+This goes double if not TEN TIMES if you’re traveling to Pakistan with your family.
 You’ll have to make sure:

 - everyone’s up to date with vaccines,